Signed in as:

 Waldner-Cornell Family Scholarship: Sue and Don Cornell’s four children graduated from Riverside during the 90’s.
 Sue was a teacher at Riverside for 20 years.
 Public service work such as, firefighting, teaching and police work are highly valued by this family.
 Scholarship Requirements: Student must be planning a career in public service, have a 3.0 GPA and good attendance.
 Extra value placed on volunteer community service work during high school. $2000

 Bezella Family Scholarship: Many members of the Bezella Family attended Riverside High School.
 The family business was the Kellner Greenhouse on Humboldt Avenue, well known in Riverwest and on the east side.
 After graduating from Riverside, many went on to study and/or pursue careers in the sciences, including botany, zoology, nursing, and chemical and nuclear engineering.
-Scholarship Recipient: Emelyne Nshimirimana - second year of $5000
+Scholarship Recipient: Emelyne Nshimirimana - fourth year of $5000